AdobeDocs/experience-manager-65.en/help/sites-administering/touch-ui-principal-view.md

 ### Classic UI Privilege Combinations {#classic-ui-privilege-combinations}

-Note that the new permissions UI explicitly uses the basic set of privileges instead of predefined combinations that did not truly reflect exact underlying privileges that were granted.
+The new permissions UI explicitly uses the basic set of privileges instead of predefined combinations that do not truly reflect the exact underlying privileges that were granted.

 It caused confusion as to what exactly is being configured.
 The following table lists the mapping between the privilege combinations from the Classic UI to the actual privileges that constitute them: